outermedia/solr-fusion/src/main/doc/user-guide.md

     As a servlet init parameter the solrfusion schema can be configured here.
 Please replace fusion-schema-uni-leipzig.xml with your own version which should be located in WEB-INF/classes/.
 Details are described in chapter [SolrFusion Servlet Configuration](#solrfusion-servlet-configuration)

+The configured SolrFusion schema is loaded earliest every five minutes after the last modification.
+But it is possible to add the HTTP request parameter `forceSchemaReload=<any value>` to force an immediate reload of the schema.

+log4j.properties is reloaded every five minutes after modifications.

+The Freemarker templates are reloaded every time before they are applied.

 # SolrFusion Servlet Configuration
 The servlets are configured in the file `<tomcat install dir>/webapps/solrfusion/WEB-INF/web.xml`.